(E204CW Revised 03/08/2017)

 g.
 Store, cache, use, upload, distribute, or sublicense Content or otherwise use Esri Offerings in violation of Esri's or a third party's rights, including intellectual property rights, privacy rights, nondiscrimination laws, or any other applicable law or regulation;

 h.
-Remove or obscure any Esri or its licensors' patent, copyright, trademark, proprietary rights notices, and/or legends contained in or affixed to any Esri Offerings, output, metadata file, or online and/or hard-copy attribution page of any Data or Documentation;
+Remove or obscure any Esri or its licensors' patent, copyright, trademark, proprietary rights notices, or legends contained in or affixed to any Esri Offerings, output, metadata file, or online or hard-copy attribution page of any Data or Documentation;

 i.
 Unbundle or independently use individual or component parts of Esri Offerings;

 j.
-Incorporate any portion of the Esri Offerings into a third-party product or service that competes with the Esri Offerings;
+Incorporate any portion of the Esri Offerings into a product or service for third-party use that competes with the Esri Offerings;

 k.
 Publish or in any other way communicate the results of benchmark tests run on Beta Products without the prior written permission of Esri and its licensors; or